 The magic of Weber gas grills began with the introduction of the Genesis grills in the 1980s.
 The introduction of the Genesis punched all other grill manufacturers in the face and dared them to compete.
 The Genesis grills were built like tanks and included 13 Flavorizer bars that virtually eliminated the two biggest problems with gas grills: uneven cooking and flare ups.

 These grills were so well built that it is common to still find an original 30 year old Genesis still in use or for sale on Craigslist.

 The Genesis series has evolved over the years and was completely overhauled in 2017 with the introduction of the Genesis II Series.

 There are currently eight different Genesis grills available.
-While all of the grills in the Genesis line are amazing the ones that I strongly recommend are the Genesis II E 410 and Genesis II E 610.
+While all of the grills in the Genesis line are amazing the one that I strongly recommend is the Genesis II E 410.

 The Genesis II grills are backed by a ten year warranty on all major components.

 The Weber Summit grills are a beautiful but confusing collection that are in need of an overhaul.